 Lubiprostone drug substance occurs as white, odorless crystals or crystalline powder, is very soluble in ether and ethanol, and is practically insoluble in hexane and water.
 Amitiza is available as an imprinted, oval, soft gelatin capsule in two strengths.
 Pink capsules contain 8 mcg of lubiprostone and the following inactive ingredients: medium-chain triglycerides, gelatin, sorbitol, ferric oxide, titanium dioxide, and purified water.
 Orange capsules contain 24 mcg of lubiprostone and the following inactive ingredients: medium-chain triglycerides, gelatin, sorbitol, FD&C Red #40, D&C Yellow #10, and purified water.

 What are the possible side effects of lubiprostone (Amitiza)?

-Call your doctor at once if you have severe vomiting or diarrhea.
+Call your doctor at once if you have severe or ongoing nausea or diarrhea.

 What are the precautions when taking lubiprostone (Amitiza)?

 Before taking lubiprostone, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: certain stomach/intestinal problems (blockage, severe diarrhea), liver disease.